-Message Explanation Action Image File type: filename.ext is an Unsupported Format ABSTRACT - The Full file is not a supported Imaging file type.
-So the abstract cannot be created.
+Message Explanation Action Image File type: filename.ext is an Unsupported Format ABSTRACT - The Full file is not a supported Imaging file type so the abstract cannot be created.
 Examine the "foreign" file and determine if the extension was misnamed.
 Invalid Imaging Network Username or Password.
 The BP processor operator does not have write permissions on Tier 1, Tier 2, the Network Log file share, or the IMPORT share.
 Check permissions on the share the write share associated with this error.
-Jukebox is not available: filepath Volume label Tier 2- the jukebox share is not available Ping the jukebox server.
-Check the jukebox share permissions.
+Jukebox is not available: filepath Volume label JUKEBOX - The Tier 2 share is not available Ping the Tier 2 server.
+Check the Tier 2 share permissions.
 Jukebox sourcefile unavailable JBTOHD - There is no abstract file on the jukebox.
 The abstract pointer in VistA is not set.
 None JUKEBOX: queue pointer ^file_extension Not copied JUKEBOX - Alternate file extension (i.eTXT) was not copied Check file permissions Login Message^Pausing 3 minutes and will then retry AUTOLOGIN - could not relog into the Broker Check for network connectivity.
 Login Message^Silent Login attempt failed!
-AUTOLOGIN - could not relog into the Broker Check for network connectivity.
-Make AbstractError / abs is already present ABSTRACT- file already exists at the Tier 1 location specified in VistA None Make AbstractError / filename MAKEABS- the Mag_MakeAbs.exe could not create the abstract file Follow your local, VISN, or regional procedures for problem resolution/escalation NetConError Using User credentials WIN32_Error GCC - Could not logon to the remote location with the Username/Password in VistA Correct the Username/Password for the GCC location in VistA NetConError,'There is no password associated with this Network Location: share_name GCC - The password field is empty for this Network Location Enter a password for this GCC location No Image file entry was created!
+AUTOLOGIN - could not relog into the Broker In Imaging Site Parameters, re- enter the VistA Access and VistA Verify codes for the BP User.
+Also check that this user has only one Division assigned in file 200, New Person file.
+Make AbstractError / abs is already present ABSTRACT- file already exists at the Tier 1 location specified in VistA None Make AbstractError / filename MAKEABS- the Mag_MakeAbs.exe could not create the abstract file Follow your local, VISN, or regional procedures for problem resolution/escalation NetConError Using User credentials WIN32_Error GCC - Could not logon to the remote location with the Username/Password in VistA Correct the Username/Password for the GCC location in Network Location Manager.
+NetConError, There is no password associated with this Network Location: share_name GCC - The password field is empty for this Network Location Enter a password for this GCC location No Image file entry was created!
 IMPORT - an IEN was not created in the image file Resend image from import source